zulip/zulip/templates/zerver/help/organize-the-streams-sidebar.md

-# Organize the Streams sidebar
+# Organize the streams sidebar

 At an organization level, we recommend starting with a few streams and growing organically, and doing a cleanup once every year or two to archive